 Walk the Royal Mile

-The Royal Mile is an iconic pedestrian street extending from Edinburgh Castle to Holyrood Palace.
+The Royal Mile extends from Edinburgh Castle to Holyrood Palace.
 It is perhaps the best known among the free things to do in Edinburgh, as it spans the whole length of the Old Town.
 With many fascinating buildings and mysterious alleyways along the way, you may find yourself wandering for hours around this area!